The following information can be found on this page:

 - Athletics Restricted Endowment and Investments Income –Distributions from athletics restricted endowments and investment income used for athletics operations in the reporting year.
 This includes restricted investment and endowment income used for the operations of intercollegiate athletics.
 This does not include institutional allocations of income from unrestricted endowments.
 Endowment income reported is only up to the amount of expenses covered by the endowment for the reporting year.
 (Line 17).

 - Other Operating Revenue includes any other operating revenues received by athletics not classified into any other category.
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 RECRUITING: